top of page

 This project was started after some thought about the famous T-5 Parachute of the U.S Paratroopers of WW2.

-After many months of looking at T-5 Parachutes, it was obvious that buying an original would not only be too costly, but also impracticle to wear such a delicate piece of WW2 history.
+After many months of looking at T-5 Parachutes, it was obvious that buying an original would not only be too costly, but also impractical to wear such a delicate piece of WW2 history.
 So, it was then a case of finding and purchasing an exact reproduction of the T-5.
-This turned out to be just as difficult, so I decided not to bother, and continue as before.
+This turned out to be just as difficult, so I decided against it, and continue as before.

 Approximately a year later I was visiting a military shop in the Greater Manchester area of the UK, looking for original items, when I spotted what I thought to be a T-5 parachute.
 When I asked the shop owner if it was a WW2 parachute, he told me it was a modern parachute pack and not for sale.
 However, he then told me that he had a reproduction U.S parachute for sale, if I was interested?